-Dr Adrian Ooi, an MOH-accredited, board-certified plastic surgeon with extensive training and experience in modern reconstructive and aesthetic surgery.
-Dr Ooi exercises a patient-first approach focusing on embracing individual uniqueness when designing customised treatment plans.
-On top of his extensive experience and knowledge to perform a wide spectrum of aesthetic and procedures, Dr Ooi also harnesses advanced plastic surgery techniques and technology to achieved enhanced precision, more ideal outcomes, and smoother recovery for his patients.
+Dr Adrian Ooi and Dr Pek Chong Han both perform this surgery.
+They are MOH-accredited, board-certified plastic surgeons with extensive training and experience in modern reconstructive and aesthetic surgery.
+Both doctors exercises a patient-first approach focusing on embracing individual uniqueness when designing customised treatment plans.
+On top of their extensive experience and knowledge to perform a wide spectrum of aesthetic and procedures, our surgeons also harnesses advanced plastic surgery techniques and technology to achieved enhanced precision, more ideal outcomes, and smoother recovery for their patients.

 Ptosis surgery (also known as a form of upper blepharoplasty) is generally performed under local anaesthesia.
 In short, an incision is made in the eyelid to access the levator muscle.
 This is followed by levator muscle advancement or resection through different access points.
 The ideal end result, after the incision is sutured up, is a corrected look with relatively invisible scarring.

 The cost for ptosis correction surgery starts from $5,000, but the actual cost depends on factors such as the surgical technique used, the complexity of the patient’s condition, as well as the surgeon fees, anaesthetist’s fees, operating facilities fee, and medication prescribed.